mitmproxy/mitmproxy/clients/java/docs/BrowserUpProxyApi.md

     defaultClient.setBasePath("http://localhost:8088");

     BrowserUpProxyApi apiInstance = new BrowserUpProxyApi(defaultClient);
-    Integer size = 56; // Integer | The size used for comparison
-    String name = "name_example"; // String | The unique name for this verification operation MatchCriteria matchCriteria = new MatchCriteria(); // MatchCriteria | Match criteria to select requests - response pairs for size tests try {
+    Integer size = 56; // Integer | The size used for comparison, in kilobytes String name = "name_example"; // String | The unique name for this verification operation MatchCriteria matchCriteria = new MatchCriteria(); // MatchCriteria | Match criteria to select requests - response pairs for size tests try {